Mohan130306/Java/README.md

-This is my java repository
+This Repository stores my basic java codes that i have learned at the starting stage
-what ever i solve in java I post on it